MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-reference.md

 You can use Group Policy or an MDM solution like Intune to configure Delivery Optimization.

-You will find the Delivery Optimization settings in Group Policy under **Configuration\Policies\Administrative Templates\Windows Components\Delivery Optimization**.
+You'll find the Delivery Optimization settings in Group Policy under **Configuration\Policies\Administrative Templates\Windows Components\Delivery Optimization**.
 In MDM, the same settings are under **.Vendor/MSFT/Policy/Config/DeliveryOptimization/**.

 ### Summary of Delivery Optimization settings